How can work affect mental health?

 This guide takes a look at the topic of mental health at work, including:

-- The positive and negative effects of work on mental health
+• The positive and negative effects of work on mental health

-- The signs that work is damaging your mental health
+• The signs that work is damaging your mental health

-- How to discuss mental health issues with your employer
+• How to discuss mental health issues with your employer

-- How to look after your mental health at work
+• How to look after your mental health at work

 Although workplaces can cause increases in stress and other mental health conditions like anxiety and depression, it’s important to note that employment can also have a positive impact on our wellbeing.

 Work gives us a valuable purpose in life, motivating us to get up in the morning and create or achieve something.
-As social animals, humans also require that daily interaction with the outside world.
-Work generally allows us to engage socially every day (unless we are working from home), something which is especially important to people who live alone or are otherwise isolated or lonely.
+As social animals, humans also need that daily interaction with the outside world.
+Work generally allows us to engage socially every day (unless we're working from home), something which is especially important to people who live alone or are otherwise isolated or lonely.
 The financial benefits of working life also have positive effects on our wellbeing.
 Money isn’t everything, but having a regular income can reduce financial stress and allow us to engage in activities we enjoy and buy things that we want, depending on how much we earn.

 What causes poor mental health at work?

 The workplace does bring important benefits to our wellbeing, but the balance can all too easily slide and lead to negative outcomes.
-Work can be a common causes of depression or severe increases in your stress levels.
+Work can be a common cause of depression or severe increases in your stress levels.

 The causes of mental health problems at work can be varied.
-It could be that you’ve been working extra-long hours or that your workload has increased significantly.
-You might be running to a tight deadline for a major project, or don’t have the support you think you need to do your job to best of your ability.
+It could be that you’ve been working long hours or that your workload has increased significantly.
+You might be running to a tight deadline for a major project, or don’t have the support you think you need to do your job to the best of your ability.

 Your relationships with colleagues are important too.
-If you’re being harassed or bullied, or the working relationship with your boss has declined, that can be the source of a decline in your enjoyment of the role and can lead to increases in your levels of stress and anxiety.
+If you’re being harassed or bullied, or your working relationship with your boss has declined, that can be the source of a decline in your enjoyment of the role and can lead to increases in your levels of stress and anxiety.

-Crucially, if these issues are left to continue in the medium or long term, it often leads to deeper mental health conditions such as depression.
+Crucially, if these issues are left to continue in the medium or long-term, it often leads to deeper mental health conditions such as depression.

 Signs you're struggling with mental health at work